 Then we looked at a few quotes from Ensign magazines about Smith’s seer stone use.
-Then, I read to them the entire FHE lesson.
-It was a brutal read.
 The tension in the room was so high that my dog sensed it and started chewing on his dog bed; which he never does.

 The End of the Story: